OdysseyArena: Benchmarking Large Language Models For Long-Horizon, Active and Inductive Interactions: Experiments

 \section{Experiments}

-\subsection{Experimental Settings}
+\subsection{Experimental settings}

 We evaluate over 15 trending LLMs on \odysseylite, encompassing proprietary frontiers such as Gemini 3 Pro Preview, Gemini 2.5 Pro~\citep{comanici2025gemini}, GPT-5, and Grok 4 Fast, alongside open-source series including DeepSeek-V3.2~\citep{liu2025deepseek}, gpt-oss-120b~\citep{openai2025gptoss}, Qwen3 series~\citep{yang2025qwen3}, Llama 3 series~\citep{grattafiori2024llama}, and GLM-4 series~\citep{glm2024chatglm}.
 Each test case is executed four times to report both \emph{Avg.@4} and \emph{Pass@4} success rates.
+Notably, for \textit{Repo System}, we use \emph{Best@4} to represent the best profit of 4 generated trajectories.
 To manage the extreme interaction horizons, our standard prompts retain only the history of actions and environment feedback, omitting intermediate reasoning traces from previous steps to ensure context efficiency.
 Additional details regarding model specifications, reasoning effort, and prompt templates are provided in Appendix~\ref{appendix:baseline} and \ref{appendix:prompts}.

-\subsection{Main Results.}
+\subsection{Main results.}

 \paragraph{The General Performance Gap.} Table~\ref{tab:main_results} illustrates a performance disparity between SOTA LLMs and human.
 Unlike human participants who successfully resolve tasks by isolating causal variables and distilling latent rules through instinctive trial-and-error, LLMs exhibit a marked deficiency in autonomous rule induction.
 This gap highlights a fundamental failure in current agents to internalize latent world dynamics from experience, leading to significant performance degradation as interaction horizons extend.